-Adult Education and GED (General Equivalency Diploma) The Rhode Island Department of Education offers programs in Adult Education, GED, Workforce Training, and English for Speakers of Other Languages that are offered during the day and evening to prepare adults for jobs and career pathways.
-Instruction can be provided face-to-face or online.
-For more information call (401) 222-8948 or go to RIDE's Adult Education webpage.
+Adult Education and GED (General Equivalency Diploma)

+The Rhode Island Department of Education offers programs in Adult Education, GED, Workforce Training, and English for Speakers of Other Languages to prepare adults for jobs and career pathways.
+Provided face-to-face or online.
+For more information call (401) 222-8948 or RIDE's Adult Education.